Skip to content

 sudo vim /boot/firmware/usercfg.txt

-Add the following content according to your needs:
+Add the following content as needed:

 Text Only